 There are different signs of cocaine addiction in a friend or loved one.
 Because snorting is the most common form of cocaine ingestion, you can be alert to some of the physical effects of taking cocaine through the nose—including:

 More broadly, cocaine can impact individuals in a number of ways.
 Some behaviors of a cocaine addict include restlessness, anxiety, irritability and paranoia.
 Additionally, cocaine can lead to a number of common health problems—among them:

 - Strokes and other problems of the nervous system

 For those who use cocaine by way of the needle, the possibility of other serious infections is also possible—including HIV.
 Cocaine use can ultimately be fatal, but there is no one for whom cocaine addiction recovery is not possible with the right clinical intervention and ongoing, supportive care.
 We seek to offer these things at Above It All.

 How to Help a Loved one with Cocaine Addiction

-Ultimately, your goal should be to help your loved one seek clinical treatment through a center like Above It All, then to provide your ongoing support and encouragement as they continue down their recovery journey.
-Our interventionists and treatment specialists can assist you in encouraging your loved one to get the help that they need.
+Ultimately, your goal should be to help your loved one seek clinical cocaine dependence treatment through a center like Above It All, then to provide your ongoing support and encouragement as they continue down their recovery journey.
+Our interventionists and treatment specialists can assist you in encouraging your loved one to get the help that they need for cocaine withdrawal treatment.

 Our mission at Above It All Treatment Center is to provide a pathway to lasting sobriety.
-Our evidence-based approach encourages clients to awaken to their own self-worth, and to seriously commit themselves to self-recovery.
+Our evidence-based approach encourages clients to awaken to their own self-worth, and to seriously commit themselves to self-recovery in our cocaine detox center.
 Our methods have been proven to be effective.
 We believe that this hope is available for all.
-If you or someone you know is battling cocaine addiction, we encourage you to contact us today.
+If you or someone you know is battling cocaine addiction, we encourage you to contact our cocaine treatment center today.